tmllab/2023_NeurIPS_FlatMatch/README.md

 ## Citations
-If you find our work is insightful, please consider citing our paper, thank you so much!
+If you find our work insightful, please consider citing our paper, thank you so much!
 ```
 @inproceedings{
 	huang2023flatmatch,